scala/scala3/docs/docs/reference/inline.md

 ### The definition of constant expression

-Right-hand sides of transparent values and of arguments for transparent parameters must be constant expressions in the sense defined by the [SLS § 6.24](https://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#constant-expressions), including "platform-specific" extensions such as constant folding of
+Right-hand sides of inline values and of arguments for inline parameters must be constant expressions in the sense defined by the [SLS § 6.24](https://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#constant-expressions), including "platform-specific" extensions such as constant folding of